-- A journaling Bible - There are so many of these that I will do a separate post on them.
+- A journaling Bible - There are so many of these that I could do a separate post on them.
 But I started with one that has slightly thicker than normal pages, a single column of text, and a very wide margin.
 It is the HCSB Notetaking Bible.
 If I was a more patient, I might have waited for this beautiful version of the same Bible, but I just. couldn't. wait.
 I've recently added the ESV single column journaling Bible to my Bible collection because I like the text of that translation better than the HCSB.
 I've also heard good things about the Journal the Word Bible if you prefer the NIV translation.

 - A good-quality mechanical pencil with a big eraser - You will use both the pencil and the eraser a lot, so it is important to have both.
 I also got a separate 3-pack of erasers, but that's not absolutely necessary.

 - Artist-quality colored pencils - At the recommendation of another friend, I splurged on a set of Prismacolor Premiere colored pencils.
 They are very soft, which means they don't hold a point all that well, but they color beautifully.
 My designs are so much nicer because of the quality of the colored pencils.
 I am super happy with them.
 I got mine on a random super saver deal from Amazon, which made them under $30.
 If the price is an issue for you, you could certainly get a smaller set and still do beautiful illustrations.